-Steven Robbins is originally from Ohio but moved to Brisbane in 2011 to obtain his PhD at UQ.
-There, he investigated the metabolic pathways used to generate coal seam gas (CSG) and the effects of hydrofracture stimulation on CSG microbial communities.
-His current work with the ReFuGe2020 consortium involves the use of traditional genome sequencing and genome-centric metagenomics to generate reference genomes for several species of coral, as well as their Symbiodinium, microbial, and viral associates, in order to clarify their individual roles within the coral holobiont.
+Steven Robbins is a native Ohioan who moved to Brisbane in 2011 to obtain his PhD at UQ.
+There, he investigated the microbial metabolic pathways used to generate coal seam gas (CSG) and the effects of hydrofracture stimulation on CSG microbial communities.
+His postdoctoral work with the Great Barrier Reef Foundation’s ReFuGe2020 Consortium involved the integration of genomic data for several species of coral, as well as their Symbiodiniaceae and prokaryotic communities in order to clarify their individual roles within the coral holobiont.
 In his current role with Nicole Webster at the Australian Centre for Ecogenomics, he leverages large datasets of microbial genomes from marine sponges to identify the mechanisms underpinning sponge-microbe symbiosis.

 PhD in microbial ecology and genomics, University of Queensland, Australia